wadevenz/T2A2_API/README.md

 	"is_admin": false
 }
 ```
+This has returned a new registered user.
+As can be seen it displays the 'id' as a serial integer, and also displays the default setting for ```is_admin`` which is 'false'.

 **HTTP Method** - POST

-Login a user.
+This endpoint is designed to login a registered user.

 **Route or Path** - http://localhost:8080/auth/login

 **Body Required**

-name: The matching string value stored in database
+name: The matching string value for this object stored in the database

-email: The matching string value stored in database
+email: The matching string value for this object stored in the database

-password: The matching string value stored in database
+password: The matching string value for this object stored in the database

 Example:
 ```